Bike to Work Day just another day for two Santa Rosa men

-Bush shares the honor with Shaun Ralston, regional program manager for Sutter Health, who cycles to work from his home in the McDonald Avenue area to Sutter’s hospital at Mark West Springs Road, a one-way trip of about 4.5 miles.
+Bush shares the honor with Shaun Ralston, regional program manager for Sutter Health, who cycles to work from his home in the McDonald Avenue area of Santa Rosa to Sutter’s hospital at Mark West Springs Road, which is a one-way trip of about 4.5 miles.

 Both men exemplify the rewards, as well as the challenges, of commuting to work by bike.

 For Bush, that includes lugging supplies for his students aboard one of two Bike Fridays he uses for commuting purposes.
 The custom-built bikes are geared specifically for getting around town.
 Some models can be folded into a backpack and carried.

 Bush said he ditched his car and began cycling to school to embody values he taught in the classroom, such as cutting down on air pollution.